theProfLAL/code_understandability_data/README.md

 The provided data can be used for additional analysis, e.g., to apply model building techniques different from those used in [2], or to search for correlations involving different measures than those considered in [2].

-The supplied data could also be used to study the correlation among code measures, without considering understandability. however, this kind of study has already been done, on a larger and more representative code base.
+The supplied data could also be used to study the correlation among code measures, without considering understandability.
+However, this kind of study has already been done, on a larger and more representative code base.
 See for instance
 L. Lavazza, An Extended Study of the Correlation of Cognitive Complexity-related Code Measures International Journal on Advances in Software, vol 15 no 1&2, 2022.